Back to Blog

 Creatine monohydrate has been the gold standard since the 1990s.
 It's what built the reputation of creatine supplementation — literally thousands of studies proving it increases power output, muscle mass, and recovery.
 When people say "creatine works," they're talking about monohydrate.

 The mechanism is straightforward: your muscles store creatine as phosphocreatine, which rapidly regenerates ATP (energy) during high-intensity exercise.
-Think of it as a backup battery that kicks in during those crucial final reps at Ultimate Performance CBD or when you're pushing through that last sprint at F45 Tanjong Rhu.
+Think of it as a backup battery that kicks in during those crucial final reps of your top set, or when you're pushing through the last 30 seconds of a HIIT round.

 Creatine HCL emerged as a "solution" to monohydrate's supposed problems — mainly that some people experience bloating during the loading phase.
 By binding creatine to hydrochloric acid, manufacturers claim better solubility and absorption.
 The science is mixed, but anecdotally, people with sensitive stomachs do report fewer issues.